fluttercommunity/get_it/README.md

 ## GetIt in Detail

-As Dart supports global (or euphemistic ambient) variables I often assign my GetIt instance to a global variable to make the access to it as easy as possible
+As Dart supports global (or euphemistic ambient) variables I often assign my GetIt instance to a global variable to make access to it as easy as possible

 Although the approach with a global variable worked well, it has its limitations if you want to use `GetIt` across multiple packages.
 Therefore GetIt itself is a singleton and the default way to access an instance of `GetIt` is to call: